0xSpaceShard/starknet-devnet/README.md

 ### Restarting

 Devnet can be restarted by making a `POST /restart` request.
-All of the deployed contracts (including predeployed), blocks and storage updates will be restarted to the startup state.
-If you loaded from a dump file, it will be reloaded; otherwise you will get a fresh Devnet.
+All of the deployed contracts (including predeployed), blocks and storage updates will be restarted to the original state, without the transactions and requests from a dump file you may have provided on startup.

-If you're using [**the Hardhat plugin**](https://github.com/0xSpaceShard/starknet-hardhat-plugin#restart), restart with `await starknet.devnet.restart()`.
+If you're using [**the Hardhat plugin**](https://github.com/0xSpaceShard/starknet-hardhat-plugin#restart), restart with `starknet.devnet.restart()`.

 ### Cross-version disclaimer